My Abstract Floral Illustrations

 Welcome to my world of abstract floral illustrations and my playtime with them.

-Now anyone that knows me as a wedding stationery design ( or if you don’t know me for that matter), knows that I thoroughly enjoy tight, highly analytical, classical – traditional designs and often romanticise over the next piece of luxurious design that I will dream up.
+Now anyone that knows me (referring to my followers on Instagram) as a wedding stationery designer ( or if you don’t know me for that matter), knows that I thoroughly enjoy tight, highly analytical, classical – traditional designs.
+Often times I and often romanticise over the next piece of luxurious, ornate design that I will dream up next.
 Yet after spending hours upon hours working on watercolour details I also have fallen in love with being able to just let it all go.
-That’s how my passion for abstract floral illustrations.
+That’s how my passion for abstract floral illustrations started.

 What sort of mediums do I use for abstract floral illustrations?

 For the past three years I mostly have tried to develop my acrylic paintings and calligraphy and was rather one sided in my preferences.